scds/intro-python/lessons/lesson2.md

 ## Displaying Data to the Console

-Take a look at the code below.
+Take a look at the code block below.

 ```python
 50 * 0.9
 50 * 0.5
 ```

-What do you think will be shown if we ran both lines at the same time?
+What do you think will be shown if we run both lines in the same code block?
 After trying it out, you'll discover that it only outputs the answer of one of the lines.
-That's because Python will only show you the last line that has data.
+That's because Python will only show you the last line that returns data.

 If we want to display more data to the screen, we have to use the `print()` function to "print" it to the console.